uktrade/iigb-beta-content/content/beta/setup-guide/apply-for-visa/Understand-the-range-of-visas/en_US.md

 ---
-Title: Understand the range of UK visas
+title: Understand the range of UK visas
 ---
 There are different types of visa for individuals and business depending on your situation.